How to Choose Goat Breeding Software in 2026

 What BreederHQ offers goat breeders

 BreederHQ was built with goat breeding in mind.
 Dairy production tracking with daily milk weights, butterfat and protein percentages, somatic cell counts, and 305-day standardized lactation records using ADGA formulas.
-Monthly DHIA test day data and linear appraisal scores.
+Monthly DHIA test day import, Linear Appraisal capture, trend charts, and breeder-attested public listing cards.

 Breeding group management that matches how you actually breed-assign a buck to a group of does, track exposure dates, confirm pregnancies, and let the software auto-create individual breeding plans.
 Group analytics show pregnancy rates and breeding success.

 Kidding management that treats each kid as an individual.
 Weight tracking with growth curves and anomaly alerts.
-CAE, CL, and Johne's test tracking linked to pedigrees.
-Buyer portals where clients can see their animal's health records and production data.
+CAE, CL, and Johne's herd-health attestations linked to listings.
+FAMACHA, fecal egg count (FEC), and FECRT records for breeders who want to document a real parasite-management program.

 Works for dairy and meat breeds.
 Nigerian Dwarfs to Boers.
 Small homestead herds to large commercial operations.
 Join our early adopter program to test with your actual herd.